 Faculty Research Areas

-The study of cyber-security topics in computer science requires a broad perspective, touching on many facets of the discipline, from architecture, programming languages, computer networks, cryptography, as well as human computer interaction.
+The study of computer security topics requires a broad perspective, touching on many facets of the discipline, including architecture, programming languages, computer networks, cryptography, as well as human computer interaction.
 It also requires viewing computer systems from both an offensive and defensive stance.
 Researchers must consider how an attacker may use resources improperly and how a defender, in turn, can secure those resources.
 The ultimate goal is to design, develop, and build computer systems that best serve the users, are secure against attacks, and can adapt to a changing cyber landscape.

 Cryptography and Security